 The J.H.
 Woods Early Career Award in Behavioral Pharmacology has been established to recognize outstanding original research by early career investigators in the area of behavioral pharmacology.

-This award will be presented annually (as funds permit) during the ASPET Annual Meeting at Experimental Biology.
+This award will be presented annually (as funds permit) during the ASPET Annual Meeting.
 The award consists of:

 - A $500 honorarium

 - A commemorative certificate

-- Complimentary registration and travel expenses (up to $750) to attend the ASPET Annual Meeting at EB the year for which the award is bestowed.
+- Complimentary registration and travel expenses (up to $750) to attend the ASPET Annual Meeting the year for which the award is bestowed.

-- An opportunity to participate in the division’s programming at the ASPET Annual Meeting at EB the year after the award is bestowed.
+- An opportunity to participate in the division’s programming at the ASPET Annual Meeting the year after the award is bestowed.

 - The candidate must be no more than 15 years from receiving a doctorate degree and must be ineligible for ASPET post-doctoral travel awards.